jor-/matrix-decomposition/doc/source/errors.rst

 DecompositionError
 ------------------
-.. autoclass:: matrix.errors.DecompositionError
+.. autoexception:: matrix.errors.DecompositionError
     :show-inheritance:

 DecompositionNotFiniteError
 ---------------------------
-.. autoclass:: matrix.errors.DecompositionNotFiniteError
+.. autoexception:: matrix.errors.DecompositionNotFiniteError
     :show-inheritance:

 DecompositionSingularError
 --------------------------
-.. autoclass:: matrix.errors.DecompositionSingularError
+.. autoexception:: matrix.errors.DecompositionSingularError
     :show-inheritance:

 If a decomposition should be loaded from a file which is not a valid decomposition file, the following exception is raised:

 DecompositionInvalidFile
 ------------------------
-.. autoclass:: matrix.errors.DecompositionInvalidFile
+.. autoexception:: matrix.errors.DecompositionInvalidFile
     :show-inheritance:

-If a decomposition should be loaded from a file which caontains a type which does not fit to the type of the decomposition where it should be loaded into, the following exception is raised:
+If a decomposition should be loaded from a file which contains a type that does not fit to the type of the decomposition where it should be loaded into, the following exception is raised:

 DecompositionInvalidDecompositionTypeFile
 -----------------------------------------
-.. autoclass:: matrix.errors.DecompositionInvalidDecompositionTypeFile
+.. autoexception:: matrix.errors.DecompositionInvalidDecompositionTypeFile
     :show-inheritance: